Pattaya’s Golden Triangle in Soi Buakhao

-Some readers may recall the top photograph, it appeared in a post I wrote whilst in Pattaya in May this year, Pattaya – A Stranger Comes to Town.
-I’m publishing the picture once again because it really is an appropriate one for this post which highlights a small triangle of bar/restaurants on Soi Buakhao, Pattaya.
+Some readers may recall the top photograph, it appeared in a post I wrote while in Pattaya in May this year, Pattaya – A Stranger Comes to Town.
+I’m publishing the picture once again because it is an appropriate one for this post which highlights a small triangle of bar/restaurants on Soi Buakhao, Pattaya.
 I refer to them as Pattaya’s Golden Triangle.

 Lucky Bar and Nicky’s Bar & Restaurant form the base of the triangle on one side of Soi Buakhao, and Sweethearts Bar the top point on the opposite side of the road.
-The trio are all very well-run establishments, but not necessarily ones on everyone’s radar, which is a shame, because all three offer friendly service at very decent prices, and that’s something to hold dear considering the current strength of Thailand’s baht.
+The trio are all very well-run establishments, but not necessarily ones on everyone’s radar, which is a shame, because all three offer friendly service at very reasonable prices, and that’s something to hold dear considering the current strength of Thailand’s baht.

-Lucky Bar (Suma Court), pictured above and top, is a very popular meeting place for some of the city’s expats and regular visitors to Pattaya.
-The bar’s owner, Lucky, is a lady with a vast know-how and expertise about Pattaya and Thai culture and law.
+Lucky Bar (Suma Court), pictured above and top, is a popular meeting place for some of the city’s expats and regular visitors to Pattaya.
+The bar’s owner, Lucky, is a lady with vast know-how and expertise about Pattaya and Thai culture and law.

 Aside from the bar, Lucky also deals in flight tickets, travel and hotel bookings, visa arrangements, marriage services and translation.
-Lucky’s plugged in to most things Thai, and her glass-front office is next to the bar.
+Lucky’s plugged into most things Thai, and her glass-front office is next to the bar.
 There are also rooms for rent at Suma Court at daily and monthly rates.

 Nicky’s Bar & Restaurant is whispered by many westerners to be the best place in Soi Buakhao to eat, and who am I to argue after enjoying a splendid full English breakfast there.

-The restaurant serves western and Thai food, with the menu’s accent heavy on many favourite British dishes which include – Beef, pork or lamb Sunday roast dinner, cottage pie, pork or lamb chops with mashed potatoes and peas, and giant Yorkshire puddings piled high with a filling of your choice.
+The restaurant serves western and Thai food, with the menu’s accent heavy on many favourite British dishes.
+Meals include – Beef, pork or lamb Sunday roast dinner, cottage pie, pork or lamb chops with mashed potatoes and peas, and giant Yorkshire puddings piled high with a filling of your choice.

-The bar is roomy, and has a pool table, a satellite TV for live sports, and you can even enjoy a game of ‘arrers’ (darts) on a good quality matchboard.
+The bar is roomy and has a pool table, a satellite TV for live sports, and you can even enjoy a game of ‘arrers’ (darts) on a good quality matchboard.
 There’s Wi-Fi access for customers and golf trips arranged each week.
 At Sweethearts Bar, you can enjoy a few beers, eat a well-cooked meal and check your emails for less than an Ayrton Senna (I won’t help you with that one).
-That’s great value.
+That’s excellent value.

-Sweethearts Bar has eight large air-con rooms with an off season rate of 500 baht a night, and a peak season rate (1 Nov – 28 Feb) of 600 baht.
-Rooms are cleaned daily and an airport pick up service is available.
+Sweethearts Bar has eight large air-con rooms with an off-season rate of 500 baht a night and a peak season rate (1 Nov – 28 Feb) of 600 baht.
+Rooms are cleaned daily, and an airport pick up service is available.
 Click on the link for more details and contact information – Sweethearts Bar.

-Now you know all about Pattaya’s Golden Triangle and three of the best bars in Soi Buakhao.
+Now you know all about Pattaya’s Golden Triangle and three of the best bars in Soi Buakhao. [dublin-core-metadata]

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via my RSS feed…… You can also sign up for my Beyond The Mango Juice page on Facebook by clicking on the link here.